ENTIA Entity Verification

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly identifies the tool's purpose: verifying professional registrations across 24 specific Spanish verticals.
-It lists concrete registries (REPS, CGAE, COP, etc.) and the return fields (colegiado number, college, specialty, status), making it highly specific and distinguishable from sibling tools.
+The description clearly states the tool's function: verifying professional registrations across specific Spanish verticals.
+It lists the returned fields (colegiado number, college, specialty, status), distinguishing it from sibling tools like entity_lookup or borme_lookup.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.